MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 ### Design checklist

+> [!div class="checklist"]
-- Understand how Azure Disk Storage is billed.
-Different disk types are billed in different ways and have different features that can impact billing.
+> - **Understand how Azure Disk Storage is billed**: Different disk types are billed in different ways and have different features that can impact billing.
 To design the most cost optimized environment, read [Understand Azure Disk Storage billing](/azure/virtual-machines/disks-understand-billing).For exact billing, use the appropriate pricing page and apply the appropriate settings in that page.
 Start at the [managed disks pricing page](https://azure.microsoft.com/pricing/details/managed-disks/?cdn=disable).
+>
-- Estimate the cost of capacity and operations.
-You can model the costs associated with disk type, transactions (if applicable), and capabilites by using the [pricing calculator](https://azure.microsoft.com/pricing/calculator/).
+> - **Estimate the cost of capacity and operations**: Model the costs associated with disk type, transactions (if applicable), and capabilites by using the [pricing calculator](https://azure.microsoft.com/pricing/calculator/).
 Use fields to compare the cost associated with various regions, account type, namespace type, and redundancy configurations.
+>
-- Choose a billing model for capacity.
-Evaluate whether using [a commitment-based model](/azure/storage/blobs/storage-blob-reserved-capacity) is more cost-efficient than using a consumption-based model.
-If you are unsure about how much capacity you'll need, you can start with a consumption-based model, monitor capacity metrics, and evaluate later.
+> - **Choose a billing model**: Evaluate whether using [a commitment-based model](/azure/storage/blobs/storage-blob-reserved-capacity) is more cost-efficient than using a consumption-based model.
+If you are unsure about how much capacity you'll need, start with a consumption-based model, monitor capacity metrics, and evaluate later.
-- Choose an account type, a redundancy level, and a default access tier.
-You must select a value for each of these settings when you create a storage account, and each of them impact both transaction and capacity charges.
-All these settings except for the account type can be changed after the account is created.
+>
+>
-- Decide which features you need.
-Some features such as snapshots and on-demand bursting incur additional transaction and capacity costs as well as other charges.
-As you choose which capabilities to add to your disks, make sure to review the pricing and billing sections in articles that describe those capabilities.
+> - **Decide which features you need**: Some features such as snapshots or on-demand bursting incur additional transaction and capacity costs as well as other charges.
 For example, if you enable snapshots, you're billed for the amount of storage used by each snapshot.

-> [!div class="checklist"]
+As you decide which capabilities your disks need, review the pricing and billing sections in articles that describe those capabilities.
 >
-> **Create guardrails**: Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
+> - **Create guardrails**: Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
 Use governance policies to restrict resource types, configurations, and locations.
 Additionally, use role-based access control to block actions that can lead to overspending.
 >
-> **Monitor costs** to ensure they stay within budgets, compare against forecasts, and see where overspending might have occurred.
-You can use the [cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) pane in the Azure Portal.
+> - **Monitor costs** to ensure you stay within budgets, compare against forecasts, and see where overspending might have occurred.
+Use the [cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) pane in the Azure Portal.
 You also can export cost data to a storage account and analyze that data by using Excel or Power BI.
 >
-> **Monitor disk resources**: Search for unattached disks using the sample script.
+> - **Monitor disk resources**: Search for unattached disks using the sample script.

 ### Recommendations